 If your school is in the DC metro area, we are happy to provide in-person training related to implementing the Peace of Mind Curriculum.
 You’ll find some useful information here: PoMTrainingOverview.
 Please contact us with any questions.

 Mindfulness Teacher Training

 If you are looking for additional support in developing your own mindfulness practice, or in teaching mindfulness to kids, consider taking an online course through Mindful Schools.
-Mindful Schools offers high-quality courses for teachers in the areas of developing your personal practice and teaching mindfulness to kids.
+Mindful Schools offers high-quality, well-rounded PD for educators in the areas of developing your personal practice and teaching mindfulness to kids.

-You might also find these two books really helpful:
+We also found these two books really helpful:

 Jennings, P. (2015).
 Mindfulness for teachers: Simple skills for peace and productivity in the classroom.
 The Norton Series on the Social Neuroscience of Education.